eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 The parsing routine applies precedence and associativity rules to resolve the grammar's ambiguity.

 Pratt parsers are easy to understand, implement, and integrate.
-The resulting syntax trees are nice.
+They produce nice syntax trees.

 We'll build a series of gradually better parsers to explain how it works.